Safety Data Sheet 250-1201

 Ingredient name Exposure limits

 Appropriate engineering controls: Use only with adequate ventilation.
-Use process enclosures, local exhaust ventilation or other engineering controls to keep worker exposure to airborne contaminants below any recommended or statutory limits.
-The engineering controls also need to keep gas, vapor or dust concentrations below any lower explosive limits.
+Use process enclosures, local exhaust ventilation, or other engineering controls to keep worker exposure to airborne contaminants below any recommended or statutory limits.
+The engineering controls must also keep gas, vapor, or dust concentrations below any lower explosive limits.
 Use explosion-proof ventilation equipment.

-Environmental exposure controls: Emissions from ventilation or work process equipment should be checked to ensure they comply with the requirements of environmental protection legislation.
-In some cases, fume scrubbers, filters or engineering modifications to the process equipment will be necessary to reduce emissions to acceptable levels.
+Environmental exposure controls: Emissions from ventilation or process equipment should be checked to ensure they comply with the requirements of environmental protection legislation.
+Fume scrubbers, filters, or engineering modifications to the process equipment will be necessary to reduce emissions to acceptable levels.

 Individual protection measures.

-Eye/face protection: Safety eyewear complying with an approved standard should be used when a risk assessment indicates this is necessary to avoid exposure to liquid splashes, mists, gases or dusts.
-If contact is possible, the following protection should be worn, unless the assessment indicates a higher degree of protection: safety glasses with side shields.
+Eye/face protection: Approved safety eyewear should be used when a risk indicates this is necessary to avoid exposure to liquid splashes, mists, gases, or dust.
+If contact is possible, the following protection should be worn unless the assessment indicates a higher degree of protection: safety glasses with side shields.

 Skin protection.

-Hand protection: Chemical-resistant, impervious gloves complying with an approved standard should be worn at all times when handling chemical products if a risk assessment indicates this is necessary.
-Considering the parameters specified by the glove manufacturer, check during use that the gloves are still retaining their protective properties.
-It should be noted that the time to breakthrough for any glove material may be different for different glove manufacturers.
-In the case of mixtures, consisting of several substances, the protection time of the gloves cannot be accurately estimated.
+Hand protection: Chemical-resistant gloves should always be worn when handling chemical products if a risk assessment indicates this is necessary.
+Considering the parameters specified by the glove manufacturer, check that the gloves retain their protective properties during use.
+In the case of mixtures consisting of several substances, the protection time of the gloves cannot be accurately estimated.

 Body protection: Personal protective equipment for the body should be selected based on the task being performed and the risks involved and should be approved by a specialist before handling this product.
 When there is a risk of ignition from static electricity, wear antistatic protective clothing.
 For the greatest protection from static discharges, clothing should include anti-static overalls, boots and gloves.